 The Broome Heliport opened for business in November 2008 in response to the increasing demand for helicopter flight operations to Oil and Gas platforms in the Browse Basin.
 It was officially opened by the Premier of Western Australian, the Honorable Colin Barnett on 27th April 2009.

-The Heliport is a multi-user facility comprising two 40m x 30m hangars with provision of apron space for each hangar.
+The Heliport is a multi-user facility comprising four 40m x 30m hangars with provision of apron space for each hangar.
 A state of the art Passenger Processing Facility (PPF) compliments the facility where passengers can be comfortably processed for flights to and from Oil and Gas platforms in the Browse Basin.
-The fully air conditioned PPF is equipped with check-in facilities, extensive seating for passengers, briefing rooms, , breathalyzer testing facilities, toilets, and a refreshment centre.
-A control room co-ordinates the activities of multiple aircraft.
+The fully air conditioned PPF is equipped with check-in facilities, extensive seating for passengers, pre-flight briefing rooms, passenger security screening equipment including x-ray and breathalyzer testing, toilets and a refreshment centre.

 If you would like to know more about Broome Heliport please contact Administration.